 - Network Bandwidth utilization

 The pricing structure of Monitis is a pay-as-you-go format with influencers including the number of servers and the number of users that you want to monitor each month.
 You get a 20 percent discount if you sign up for the annual plan.
-However, that scenario supposes that your monitoring volume will remain the same all through the year.
-The pay-as-you-go model is a very interesting proposition for cash-strapped start ups.
+However, that scenario supposes that your monitoring volume will remain the same all throughout the year.
+The pay-as-you-go model is a very interesting proposition for cash-strapped startups.
 However, you will need to keep adjusting your plan rate if you don’t have any historical records on transaction throughput when you sign up for the plan.

 You can take a 15-day free trial of Monitis to get a feel for the system before you buy.

 Anturis is another cloud-based option for your server monitoring needs.
 The company has a lot of price points depending on the number of factors that you want to monitor.
 Some companies call these factors “sensors,” but Anturis refers to them as “monitors.”
-A monitor is a topic such as CPU utilization or and HTTP transaction count.
+A monitor is a topic such as CPU utilization and/or HTTP transaction count.

-The great news about the entry level of this monitoring system is that it is free to use.
+The great news about the entry-level of this monitoring system is that it is free to use.
 This free version is only available for five monitors, which may be difficult to stick to, given that the typical physical factors that most server owners need to watch are CPU, memory, disk usage, page swaps, power supply status, fan status, and temperature — which totals seven factors.
 The cheapest paid service of Anturis gives you 10 monitors for $10 per month.
 Price points march up in units of ten with each monitor costing one dollar more each month up to the package that gives you 60 monitors.
 Then the monitor ratio gets cheaper and climbs all the way up to a package of 1,000 monitors for $650 per month.

 The Anturis system can monitor any server that runs Windows or Linux and it can also keep track of your cloud servers, such as AWS, Azure, and Rackspace.
 You can also track the performance of services and processes with the server monitor.